tauri-apps/tauri-action/README.md

   - Useful when you need custom build functionality when creating Tauri apps e.g. a `desktop:build` script.
 - If you want to add additional arguments to the build command, you can use the `args` option.
 For example, if you're setting a specific target for your build, you can specify `args: --target your-target-arch`.
 - When your app isn't on the root of the repo, use the `projectPath` input.
+- If you create the release yourself and provide a `releaseId` but do not set `tagName`, the download url for updater bundles in `latest.json` will point to `releases/latest/download/<bundle>` which can cause issues if your repo contains releases that do not include updater bundles.